Board of Directors

 Our Board Members

-Reneltta Arluk
+Reneltta arluk

 Reneltta is of Inuvialuit, Cree, and Dene descent from Fort Smith, Northwest Territories.
 In 2005, she became the first Indigenous person to graduate from the University of Alberta’s BFA Acting program.
 Reneltta is founder of Akpik Theatre, the only professional Indigenous Theatre company in the NWT, and for over a decade has been a part of or initiated the creation of Indigenous Theatre across Canada and overseas.
 Reneltta is committed to the development of Northern-based Indigenous inspired stories and supporting the voice of our youth through the Arts.
 In 2017, Reneltta became the first Indigenous person to direct at The Stratford Festival.
 She has recently been hired as the Indigenous Arts Director at the BANFF Centre for Arts and Creativity.
-She is also a mother to a son, Carver.
+She is also a mother to son, Carver.

 Carmen Logie